ryanidk/ISU-Artifact-1/README.md

  - [ ] Add formulas for each shape
  - [ ] Add visualizers for each shape
  - [ ] Fix bugs
+ - [ ] Make a quiz/game for the user to test their knowledge??